 Do you suffer from constant uneasiness?
 Do you experience worry, nervousness, and uneasiness throughout the day?
 Hectic work routines and demanding chores can get the best of us.
 As a result, we fall into a vicious trap of self-doubt and worry owing to unmitigated stress.
 If you experience such symptoms, chances are that you suffer from anxiety.
 Anxiety is quite prevalent nowadays.
 So much so that nearly everybody goes through such a state at one or multiple points in their lives.
 Research suggests that over 33% of people may experience an anxiety disorder (1).
-While stress may be a common cause of anxiety, having vitamin deficiencies may also affect our mood and cause debilitating anxiety (2).
-Besides medication, taking certain vitamins and supplements can boost our mood and make us feel happier.
+While stress may be a common cause of anxiety, having vitamin deficiencies may also affect our mood (2).
+As an adjunct to medication, taking certain vitamins and supplements may boost our mood and make us feel happier.
+They are not a substitute for any prescribed treatments, so always talk to your healthcare provider first.
 If you were looking for a vitamin for anxiety, you have landed at the right place.
 Below, we have compiled a list of anxiety vitamins that could supercharge your mental health and make you feel better.

 What Is The Best Vitamin For Stress And Anxiety?

 Before learning about various vitamins, it is crucial to understand why we experience anxiety in the first place.